emma-k-alexandra/WMATA.swift/Sources/MetroGTFStoSQLite/README.md

 brew install node
 ```

 This will install the current version of Node.js.
+You can now create the database.

 ### Create SQLite database